 While working at Investible, Annie Luu used exactly this info to improve communication between two co-founders (her clients) at an 8-week accelerator program.
 The results?
 Her clients were able to get over the bickering to generate revenue, grow their customer base, and more.

-So how do you take all this info and put to work?
+So how do you take all this info and put it to work?
 Here’s how:

 We’ve already talked about asking clarification questions.
 Those help learn the meaning behind someone’s actions.